opsani/skopos-sample-gates/README.md

 Skopos consists of two components:

 * The _Skopos engine_, packaged in a single container for simple installation
-* The _Skopos control utility_ - a command line utility `sks-ctl`, available for Linux, Mac OS and Windows.
+* The _Skopos control utility_ - a command line utility `skopos`, available for Linux, Mac OS and Windows.
 This utility may run on the same host where the Skopos engine runs or anywhere else with network access to that host.

 To start the Skopos engine, run the following command on a swarm manager node: